Reign of Terror: Terror of the day

+Marxist historian Albert Mathiez argues that such terror was a necessary reaction to the circumstances.
+Others suggest there were additional causes, including ideological and emotional.

-Major events during the Terror
+Major events

 On 10 March 1793 the National Convention set up the Revolutionary Tribunal.
-Among those charged by the tribunal, about half were acquitted (though the number dropped to about a quarter after the enactment of the Law of 22 Prairial on 10 June 1794).
+Among those charged by the tribunal, initially, about half of those arrested were acquitted, but the number dropped to about a quarter after the enactment of the Law of 22 Prairial on 10 June 1794.
 In March, rebellion broke out in the Vendée in response to mass conscription, which developed into a civil war.
 Discontent in the Vendée lasted—according to some accounts—until after the Terror.

 On 6 April 1793 the National Convention established the Committee of Public Safety, which gradually became the de facto war-time government of France.
 The Committee oversaw the Reign of Terror.
 "During the Reign of Terror, at least 300,000 suspects were arrested; 17,000 were officially executed, and perhaps 10,000 died in prison or without trial."

-On 2 June 1793 the Parisian sans-culottes surrounded the National Convention, calling for administrative and political purges, a fixed low price for bread, and a limitation of the electoral franchise to sans-culottes alone.
-With the backing of the national guard, they persuaded the convention to arrest 29 Girondist leaders.
-In reaction to the imprisonment of the Girondin deputies, some thirteen departments started the Federalist revolts against the National Convention in Paris, which were ultimately crushed.
+On 2 June the Parisian Sans-culottes surrounded the National Convention, calling for administrative and political purges, a fixed low price for bread, and a limitation of the electoral franchise to sans-culottes alone.
+With the backing of the national guard, they persuaded the Convention to arrest 29 Girondist leaders.
+In reaction to the imprisonment of the Girondin deputies, some 13 departments started the Federalist revolts against the Convention, which were ultimately crushed.

-On 24 June 1793 the Convention adopted the first republican constitution of France, the French Constitution of 1793.
+On 24 June the Convention adopted the first republican constitution of France, the French Constitution of 1793.
 It was ratified by public referendum, but never put into force.

-On 13 July 1793 the assassination of Jean-Paul Marat—a Jacobin leader and journalist—resulted in a further increase in Jacobin political influence.
-Georges Danton, the leader of the August 1792 uprising against the king, was removed from the Committee of Public Safety on 10 July 1793.
-On 27 July 1793 Robespierre became part of the Committee of Public Safety.
+On 13 July the assassination of Jean-Paul Marat—a Jacobin leader and journalist—resulted in a further increase in Jacobin political influence.
+Georges Danton, the leader of the August 1792 uprising against the king, was removed from the Committee of Public Safety on 10 July.
+On 27 July Robespierre became part of the Committee of Public Safety.

-On 23 August 1793 the National Convention decreed the levée en masse:
+On 23 August the National Convention decreed the levée en masse: